lvraikkonen/My-R-Code/Coursera/5_Reproducible/PeerAssessment2.md

 ---
 title: "The fatal impact of tornadoes and economic effects of floods"
 author: "Claus Lv"
-date: "Thursday, July 24, 2014"
+date: "Friday, July 25, 2014"
-output: html_document
+output:
+  html_document: default
 ---

 ## Synopsis
-Storms and other severe weather events can cause both public health and economic problems for communities and municipalities.
-Many severe events can result in fatalities, injuries, and property damage, and preventing such outcomes to the extent possible is a key concern.

-This project involves exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
-This database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage.
+This report presents an analysis about the impacts of wheather events on the population health and economic.
+The data is published by the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
+We found that the tornado is most harmful for population heath, and the flash flood results in greatest loss on economic value.

 ## Questions